auth0-samples/auth0-react-native-sample/00-Login/README.md

 }
 ```

-The `applicationId` value will be auto-replaced on runtime with the package name or id of your application (e.g. `com.example.app`).
+The `applicationId` value will be auto-replaced at runtime with the package name or ID of your application (e.g. `com.example.app`).

 ## 2. Configure Auth0